publiccodenet/about/activities/codebase-stewardship/index.md

-# Product Stewardship
+# Codebase Stewardship

-Through Product Stewardship we help public source code & policy code products become successful by guaranteeing their marketability and quality.
+Through Codebase Stewardship we help public source code & policy code products become successful by guaranteeing their marketability and quality.
 Trustworthy, usable, maintained and sustainable code & code for your city.

 We provide the following for products, projects and codebases under our stewardship: